RafaGago/logger-bench/README.md

 * Binary-only logger.
 Not human-readable logs.
 A tool to convert the logs is provided.

-* It has no explicit initialization/deinitialization, so it must launch a singleton thread that may affect the other logger's depending on what it does.
+* It has a background compression thread waking up each microsecond (see runtime/Config.h).
+As this library is a singleton with no explicit initialization/destruction this thread is actually running when the benchmarks of other log libraries are running.

 G3log
 -----